Richard Doss, Chairman

 Jack Shine, President and CEO of American Beauty Development Co., has built residential and commercial projects throughout Los Angeles County for over 50 years.
 A native of Los Angeles and a graduate of the University of Southern California, Jack Shine entered the real estate industry in 1958.
 American Beauty Development Co. has developed over 15,000 residential units and almost 50,000 square feet of commercial space.

 Jack has served as President of the Building Industry Association of Southern California and has been acknowledged as “Builder of the Year” on three occasions.
 Jack is also a founder and past President of the Government Affairs Council, and served as a president, chairman, or board member of numerous other professional organizations and government committees.
 In 2001, by appointment of the Governor, Mr. Shine became a Board Member of the California Housing Finance Agency, where he continues to serve.

 Jack has been an honorary member of the Board of Directors of the Henry Mayo Newhall Memorial Health Foundation and Board member of the Santa Clarita Valley Boys and Girls Club.
 He is a Trustee of the Society of Fellows of the Anti-Defamation League and in 1988 and was the recipient of the Anti-Defamation League Pacific Southwest Region Achievement and Community Service Award.
 Jack is a founding member and past President of the Santa Clarita Valley Arts Council.
 He is a past president of the Los Angeles County Music and Performing Arts Commission, a member of Fraternity of Friends, a founder of the Music Center, and a past member of the Board of Directors of the Los Angeles Music Center Opera Company.
 He regularly lectures on opera to schools and community groups.

-Tom Stemnock, Executive Board Member
+Tom Stemnock, Secretary

 Planning Associates, Inc.